 - Email tracing

-- Online fraud patterns
+- Online fraud detection

-Step 5: Understand Legal & Ethical Boundaries
+Step 5: Understand Legal and Ethical Boundaries

 Step 6: Build Your Network and Reputation

-- HR departments
+- HR professionals

 - Corporate security teams

-- Other detectives
+- Experienced detectives

 Final Thoughts